-born and raised in San Diego, Ca, sarah grew up near the Cleveland National Forest outlying the Sycuan Band of the Kumeyaay Indian reservation.
+Born and raised in San Diego, Ca, Sarah grew up near the Cleveland National Forest outlying the Sycuan Band of the Kumeyaay Indian reservation.
 Many of her childhood friends were Native American and she grew to love the history, culture and respect they had for our planet and wildlife.
-They were the first to teach her how everything is connected in our eco-system.

 Upon completing her BA from San Diego State University in Media Management and Minor in Spanish in 2003, she studied and lived abroad in France and Spain alone with one backpack and no cell phone.
-Her love for exploration, science and travel has since taken her to almost all 50 states in the U.S. via truck and gas fumes and several Latin American countries.
+Her love for exploration, science and travel has since taken her to almost all 50 states in the U.S.and several Latin- American countries.

 Following her career start at local San Diego PBS affiliate in News and Public Affairs, she held positions with the Media Arts Center of San Diego, the San Diego Latino Film Festival followed by one of the largest marketing firms in Chicago before starting BetaWolf Media in 2012 to focus on wildlife, conservation and veterans affairs.
 Her commitment to these issues awarded her the 1st Place Small Business Award from San Diego Entrepreneur Day in 2013 in addition to the San Diego State Entrepreneurial Society's Award of Excellence and Dedication to Community Service Award from the California State Assembly.